So what does a presentation scheduler do?

 What does a Presentation Scheduler do?

-Well Thomas Archibald is a popular guy on our blog.
-Since we last featured him we have been inundated with enquiries about what a Presentation Scheduler actually does in the TV industry.
+We have been inundated with enquiries about what a Presentation Scheduler actually does in the TV industry.
 In fact even though he was featured a while ago, we are still being asked by prospective TV industry job seekers about what is involved when you work as a Presentation Scheduler.

-A Presentation Scheduler or On-Air Planner as they are sometimes known is a key and important role in any Television Broadcaster.
+A Presentation Scheduler or On-Air Planner, as they are sometimes known, is a key and important role in any Television Broadcaster.
 The role sits within the Operational department within a TV Channel and therefore is not a career path if you are looking to work more into the production side of TV.

 A Presentation Scheduler creates the final transmission schedule that goes out to the viewers at home.